 Standard university term times do not apply to this course.
-You will receive a leave allowance for each academic year with full details provided on enrolment.
+You will receive an allowance of compulsory and selectable leave for each academic year with full details provided on enrolment.

-Clinical Orthodontics – unseen clinical cases, practical exam, presentation of treated cases, oral examination.
+· Clinical Orthodontics – unseen clinical cases, practical wire-bending, presentation of treated cases, oral examination

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they may change if the course modules change.